Homerton College, Cambridge: Homerton Union of Students

 The Homerton Union of Students is one of the most active student unions in the university.
-The President - the only paid, sabbatical Presidency of all the Cambridge colleges - manages, along with a Vice-President Internal and a Vice President External, a team of students on the executive committee and a team of 'Liberation officers'.
+The President – the only paid, sabbatical Presidency of all the Cambridge colleges – manages, along with a Vice-President Internal and a Vice President External, a team of students on the executive committee and a team of 'Liberation officers'.
 Together, they organise 'Freshers Week'.
 Homerton's Fresher's week is longer than in most colleges, where students only have two to three days of 'Freshers week' before the start of term.
 They also organise events throughout the year for students, as well as offer pastoral support.

-Every year, the union organises Harry Potter formals, which take place in the college's Great Hall, and include real owls.
+From 2015 until 2020 the HUS organized an annual and immensely popular Harry Potter Formal Hall, at which students and staff would dress as characters from the books, sketches would be acted, and live owls were brought in for entertainment.
+Formal halls were suspended in 2021 owing to the COVID-19 pandemic, but returned in 2022.
+Homerton's Harry Potter Formal Halls were discontinued in 2023 when an incoming HUS president allegedly objected to their connection with J. K. Rowling and her gender critical views.

 May Ball

 The college holds an annual May Ball in Cambridge.
 In 2018, the ball was attended by over 1500 guests, the largest ever hosted on Homerton's grounds, to celebrate the college's 250th anniversary.